maxplayle04/Discord.Webhooks/README.md

 ### Usage
 This library is simple, in that it consists of only a single object, the `Webhook` object.
 Everytime you want to send a message, you can simply initialise a new object, specify the information, then call `Webhook.SendInstance()`.

-If you're in a memory-concious environment, and want to save system resources - you can just modify the values of an existing `Webhook` object and send it once again.
+If you're in a memory-conscious environment, and want to save system resources - you can just modify the values of an existing `Webhook` object and send it once again.
 That'll work in just the same way.

 ### Example